WinSMP/Skuld/README.md

-# SkullPlugin
+# Skuld

-> Get skulls of players.
+> Never forget where your players have been.

 ## Features